pixelated/pixelated-dispatcher/README.md

 # Run multiple single user web apps on a server

 pixelated-dispatcher allows you to run multiple instances of an application that had been designed for a single user.
-One example is to run multiple [twsmail](https://github.com/twsmail) or [Mailpile](http://github.com/pagekite/Mailpile.git) instances (agents) on a server, hence the name pixelated-dispatcher.

 Aside from managing the different instances it also provides a login form to restrict access to individual agents.

-**The Pixelated Dispatcher is still in early development state!**
+**The Pixelated Dispatcher is still in early development state!
 Hence the setup is sometimes still less straight forward than expected.
-    You will find more details as you go through this README.
+You will find more details as you go through this README.**

 # Try it!

-**Attention:** Currently only works with open VPN tunnel to hypervisor.wazokazi.is as access to the git repos for fake-smail-back and smail-front is required (and the original repos on github are currently private)

 This repository contains a Vagrantfile that sets up a running pixelated-dispatcher installation within a virtual machine.